luiseeisfeld/LuiseEisfeld.github.io/_pages/cv.md

 ### Academic Work in Progress
 "How do Online Product Rankings Influence Sellers’ Pricing Behavior?"

-In this paper, I study the impact of ranking algorithms on how sellers on a platform compete by investigating how Online Travel Agents' default ranking of hotels influences hotels' price-setting decisions. _(Paper available upon request.)_
+In this paper, I study how ranking algorithms affect competition between sellers on a platform.
+More specifically, I investigate how Online Travel Agents' default ranking of hotels influences hotels' price-setting decisions. _(Paper available upon request.)_
 * Presented at: Applied Microeconomics and IO Student Workshop (TSE, 2018), Competition and Innovation Summer School (Montenegro, 2019) and EARIE (Barcelona, 2019).

 ### Professional Experience